tchen01/tchen01.github.io/research/krylov/krylov.md

 \mathcal{P}_k = \{p : p(0)=1, \deg p \leq k\}
 \end{align*}

+Computing a minimax polynomial for a given set is not trivial, but an algorithm called the [Remez algorithm](./remez.html) can be used to compute it.

 ### Chebyshev bounds
 The minimax polynomial on the eigenvalues of $A$ is a bit tricky to work with.
 Although we can find it using the Remez algorithm, this is somewhat tedious, and requires knowledge of the whole spectrum of $A$.
-We would like to come up with a bound which depends on less information about $A$.
+To be useful in practice we would like a bound which depends only on information about $A$ that we might reasonably expect to have prior to solving the linear system.
 One way to obtain such a bound is to expand the set on which we are looking for the minimax polynomial.

 To this end, let $\mathcal{I} =  [\lambda_{\text{min}},\lambda_{\text{max}}]$.